gsiros/simplegram/README.md

 ### - `push`

 The sole role of the `push` function is to forward to a _broker_ a value which is stored in a data structure (e.g. queue), so that the value can be delivered upon requested.
 This intermediate data structure plays the role of the topic's _chat history_.
 As a result, once a new user subscribes to the topic, they will be able to see the previous messages.
-In our case, `push` takes as input the information required for the immaculate delievery of the content (ex. _username, topic name/id, video data, etc._).
+In our case, `push` takes as input the information required for the immaculate delivery of the content (ex. _username, topic name/id, video data, etc._).

 A significant software requirement that needs to be addressed for better comprehension of the model's functionality is **multimedia chunking**; a photo or a video streamed to and from the framework is *never sent wholly*.
 On the contrary, multimedia content is cut down to smaller, equal in size, fragments (_chunks_) in order to achieve higher communication efficiency[^1].